 We are proud to launch our new guidebook, which seeks to help answer the question “What is excellent climate change education?”
 We’ve pulled from several lines of evidence:

 Practitioner best practices.

-We are committed to the continuous improvement of this document; please contact ACEE Education Director Kathy Worobec with your suggestions, or to request a presentation.
-Click here to view our workshop description and schedule.
+We are committed to the continuous improvement of this document; please contact ACEE Education Director Kathy Worobec with your suggestions.

 Some ‘big ideas’ from this document:

 - Focus on the ‘solution’ space versus the ‘problem’ space of climate change.

 - Responsible climate change education helps students learn HOW to think, not what to think.

 - ‘No tragedies before Grade Four’ - programs should be developmentally appropriate.

 - Make climate change 'us, here and now' not 'them, there and then'.